Parenting

 Inadequate Sun Protection for Young Babies

-A portable sunshade is a great option if you know you’ll be somewhere with little shade.
+A portable sunshade or tent is a great option if you know you’ll be somewhere with little shade.
 Umbrellas or canopies can work, too, but the AAP notes that on reflective surfaces, these options may only reduce ultraviolet radiation exposure by 50 percent.

 Riding Down the Slide with Your Child